Browse by day

 Small and Large Junior Hunters, both 3’3″ (new this year) and 3’6″ will jump and hack for their championships.
 The three-phase WIHS Equitation Finals for junior riders commences with the Hunter Phase, with the concluding phases on Saturday.
 Closing the afternoon, the Best Child Rider on a Horse will be named as well as the Low Junior/Amateur Jumper champion.

 Tonight is Military Night at WIHS.
 International riders will show their speed and handiness as they negotiate the challenging $78,000 Speed Final (look for the American flag Jump for TAPS!)

 Today you’ll see the very best youngsters on ponies at the start of their riding careers.
-Top pony riders will compete in the WIHS Pony Equitation presented by Huntland.
-Later in the day, junior and amateur riders jump for their division championships, followed by the High Junior/Amateur jumper riders in the Hall of Fame Jumper Classic, their most challenging class, before the champion is named.
-You may spot a future Olympian among the riders on the final day of the WIHS Equitation Finals, where riders will compete in the in the jumper phase in the afternoon and the final work-off for the championship.
+Then the Medium Junior/ Amateur riders jump for their division championships, followed by the High Junior/Amateur jumper riders in the Hall of Fame Jumper Classic, their most challenging class, before the champion is named.
+You may spot a future Olympian among the riders on the concluding day of the WIHS Equitation Finals, where riders will compete in the in the jumper phase in the afternoon and the final work-off for the championship in the evening.

-On Sunday morning, the top small, medium and large pony hunters in the country will compete in handy and stake classes, and the Grand Champion Pony Hunter, Best Child Rider on a Pony will be named.
+On Sunday morning, the top small, medium and large pony hunters in the country will compete in handy and stake classes, and the Grand Champion Pony Hunter and Best Child Rider on a Pony will be named.
 Then the WIHS Pony Equitation Finals will be contested to determine the champion.

-To celebrate Halloween, an enjoyable new event will debut this year–WIHS Halloween Hunt Teams, with teams of three riders not just jumping, but jumping in costume!
+To celebrate Halloween and conclude a great week at WIHS, the WIHS Halloween Hunt Teams event with teams of three riders not just jumping, but jumping in costume!